oriane212/site/PersonalizedLanguageLearning.md

 In learning signs relevant to what is going on in the user's life at that moment, the user no longer needs to rely on adding hints for creating moment-of-learning associations.

 ### Converge
-Instead of learning a pre-determined series of signs, the revised key user flow then begins with learning signs that are relevant to the user during that moment-oflearning.
+Instead of learning a pre-determined series of signs, the revised key user flow then begins with learning signs that are relevant to the user during that moment-of-learning.

 ![Enter Letters screen](projects/LanguageLearning/imageData/coreUserFlow_2.jpg)

-This is done by prompting the user to answer questions like "Where are you?", "What are you doing?", or "How do you feel?".
+This was done by prompting the user to answer questions like "Where are you?", "What are you doing?", or "How do you feel?".

 Adding hints becomes a practical way to help learn new signs in whatever format is most effective - notes, a sketch, image, or other media.